MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 # Performance Developer

-In this topic you can read about ...
+In this topic you can read about ways to tune performance when developing for [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 [Writing efficient pages](performance-developer.md#writing-efficient-pages)
 [Writing efficient Web Services](performance-developer.md#writing-efficient-web-services)